Loading...

 Following the trail to southwest (downhill) for about 200 feet leads the hiker to the site of the ruins of the Shower House.
 Here can be seen the ruins with steel water pipes at the ground level that were once used to at this facility.
 It appears the water was piped from the nearby creek running from the northeast ravine behind the Shower House location.

 Swimming Pool/Equipment Building Ruins: The trail continues downhill tuning more southerly for about 500 feet through a pine forest making two creek crossings to location of the camp's swimming pool.
 The trail has foot bridges to help the hiker cross over the creeks and marshy areas.
 The swimming pool appears to have been fed at one time by another small creek running fresh spring water from the nearby northwest hollow (different water source than used for the Chow Hall and Shower House).
-At this point in the hike, the hike turns to the right and begins to go uphill to the north back toward Coon Run Road.
+At this point in the hike, the hike turns to the right and begins to go uphill to the north back toward the gravel road.
 Within about 500 feet, the hiker reaches the location of the Equipment Building ruins.
 Likely this location was used for storing the camp's trucks and hand tools (rakes, shovels, firefighting equipment).
 The CCC camps used worker muscle power for the most part to complete their projects.

 Camping and Backpacking